amigobrewbrew/polytopiacalculatorfirebase-public/README.md

 # Tests

 Use "npm run test" to run both the Jest typescript tests and the Robot Framework end-to-end tests.
+Make sure you did "npm run start" before running the robot tests.

 # How to run Robot Framework tests locally (optional)